-- 2.6 We are in the second year of our ten year Strategy 2016-2025.
-This sets the tone for contributing to civic life and ensuring public services focus on 'place and person' while remaining accountable, fair and value for money.
-At the heart are the Teignbridge Ten overarching projects that guide our activities, where we focus our resources and how we shape services to deliver real progress for the district. - 2.7 The capital programme to 2020/21 includes infrastructure delivery plan projects funded by CIL and external sources where available.
+2.6 The capital programme to 2021/22 includes infrastructure delivery plan projects funded by CIL and external sources where available.
 The investment in housing continues including provision of affordable homes.
 The main aim is to create more homes and jobs.
 Significant provisions have also been included for town centre investment and employment land.
 Prudential borrowing is a helpful funding mechanism for priority projects where a good return on capital can be demonstrated.
-The additional gains from the business rates pilot scheme will be invested in Newton Abbot town centre.
+The additional gains from the business rates pilot scheme for 2018/19 will be invested in Newton Abbot town centre.